Hey, smart parent! I can see that you are being proactive and trying to stop the road trip meltdowns and fights before they start. Good. Idea.

 You can of course make any of these printable games into family competitions, too!
 Who doesn’t love a good competitive game?

 Here’s to a great start (or end!) to your next trip!
-I hope these scavenger hunt printables are helpful!
+I hope these road trip games are helpful!

 In this post you will find:

 - The traditional check list type scavenger hunt (with or without pictures)

 - Road Trip BINGO (with or without pictures)